Tiny-Twin: A CPU-Native Full-stack Digital Twin for NextG Cellular Networks: Tiny-Twin System Design

 Designing a practical digital twin for cellular networks requires balancing two competing objectives: \emph{high fidelity}, to faithfully reproduce real-world network behavior, and \emph{low cost}, to ensure accessibility and scalability on commodity hardware.
 In this work, we distill a set of design principles that define high fidelity in the context of next-generation cellular digital twins and guide the architectural choices behind Tiny-Twin.

-\textbf{Defining High-Fidelity Beyond Abstract Metrics} High fidelity in a cellular digital twin extends beyond matching average link-level metrics such as signal-to-noise ratio (SNR), channel quality indicator (CQI), or throughput.
+High fidelity in a cellular digital twin extends beyond matching average link-level metrics such as signal-to-noise ratio (SNR), channel quality indicator (CQI), or throughput.
 Instead, fidelity must be defined in terms of the twin’s ability to reproduce \emph{end-to-end behavior under closed-loop operation}, where feedback mechanisms across the physical (PHY), medium access control (MAC), radio link control (RLC), transport, and application layers interact dynamically.
 Below, we define the requirements for a high-fidelity digital twin as illustrated in Table~\ref{comparison}.

-\textbf{Channel realism} is central to this objective because wireless channels directly drive feedback loops such as link adaptation, hybrid automatic repeat request (HARQ) retransmissions, scheduling decisions, buffer dynamics, and congestion control.
+\begin{itemize}[leftmargin=*] \item \textbf{Channel realism} is central to this objective because wireless channels directly drive feedback loops, including link adaptation, HARQ retransmissions, scheduling decisions, and congestion control.
 Simplified abstractions, such as replaying SNR or CQI traces, fail to capture these interactions and often lead to misleading conclusions.
 A high-fidelity digital twin must therefore operate on \emph{IQ-level signals}, allowing physical-layer impairments to naturally propagate through the full protocol stack.

-\textbf{Full-Stack Visibility and Cross-Layer Effects:} High-fidelity digital twins must expose the \emph{entire cellular protocol stack}, from baseband signal processing to application-layer performance.
+\item \textbf{Full-Stack Visibility and Cross-Layer Effects:} High-fidelity digital twins must expose the \emph{entire cellular protocol stack}, from baseband signal processing to application-layer performance.
 While many simulators focus on isolated layers, such separation obscures cross-layer effects that are critical for evaluating modern cellular systems, particularly AI-driven control loops and application-aware scheduling.

-\textbf{Protocol-Level Study} involves the detailed examination and analysis of the functional layers above the physical (PHY) layer, including MAC, RLC, and higher transport protocols, within the digital twin's full 5G stack.
+\item \textbf{Protocol-Level Study} involves the detailed examination and analysis of the functional layers above the physical (PHY) layer, including MAC, RLC, and higher transport protocols, within the digital twin's full 5G stack.

-\textbf{Compute Time Fidelity} captures the ability of a digital twin to advance through cellular slots \emph{quickly and consistently}, enabling large-scale AI/ML experimentation within practical wall-clock time.
-We quantify this by measuring the \emph{slot duration}, defined as the wall-clock time to complete all PHY- and MAC-layer computations for a single slot, and analyzing its distribution over long executions.

-This property is critical for learning-based control systems such as EdgeRIC~\cite{edgeric}, which require observing and acting over large numbers of consecutive slots during training and inference.
-Slow or highly variable slot execution makes training impractically time-consuming and can bias learned policies with artifacts of the emulation.
-By enabling fast and stable slot-level execution on commodity CPUs, Tiny-Twin supports scalable AI-driven RAN experimentation without specialized hardware.